-Eugene Gitelman is a clinical informatics manager at the Penn Medicine Center for Health Care Innovation and a hospitalist at the Hospital of the University of Pennsylvania.
+Eugene Gitelman serves as a clinical informatics manager for the Acceleration Lab at the Penn Medicine Center for Health Care Innovation and a hospitalist at the Hospital of the University of Pennsylvania.
 He is also an assistant professor of medicine at the Perelman School of Medicine.

-Eugene received his bachelor’s degree from the University of Pennsylvania in 2006, where he took several computer science courses before committing to pre-med.
-He graduated AOA from Washington University in St. Louis in 2011 and completed his residency in internal medicine at the Hospital of the University of Pennsylvania in 2014.
+Eugene received his bachelor's degree from the University of Pennsylvania in 2006, graduated AOA from Washington University in St. Louis in 2011 and completed his residency in internal medicine at the Hospital of the University of Pennsylvania in 2014.
 Eugene learned to build web apps during downtime in residency.
+He is Board Certified in Internal Medicine and Clinical Informatics.

 Wilson FP, Sashaty M, Testani J, Aqeel I, Borovskiy Y, Ellenberg S, Feldman H, Fernandez H, Gitelman Y, Lin J, Negoianu D, Parikh C, Reese P, Urbani R, Fuchs B. Automated Electronic Alerts for Acute Kidney Injury: A Randomized Clinical Trial.
 Lancet.
 Feb 2015